Aanuakinpelu/Basketball-Scoreboard/README.md

 # Basketball Scorecard Counter

 This project is a simple web application for keeping track of basketball scores during a game.
-It allows users to increment or decrement the scores for both teams and displays the current score in real-time.
+It allows users to increase the scores for both teams and displays the current score in real-time.

 ## Link to project